Bayurzx/Bunnyshell-Article-Getting_Started/fin.md

 ### Pre-tutorial

-Before we start, let's talk about environments in Bunnyshell:
+Before we start, let's talk about variables in Bunnyshell:
 - When working with with environment variables, you can create either a project, environment, or component variable.

 ---
-Setup Project Variables
+> Setup Project Variables
 ![Env_Prj](https://raw.githubusercontent.com/Bayurzx/Bunnyshell-Article-Getting_Started/article/images/prj_var1.jpg)
 ![Env_Prj](https://raw.githubusercontent.com/Bayurzx/Bunnyshell-Article-Getting_Started/article/images/prj_var2.jpg)

-Setup Environment Variables
+> Setup Environment Variables
 ![Env_Var](https://raw.githubusercontent.com/Bayurzx/Bunnyshell-Article-Getting_Started/article/images/env_var_1.jpg)
 ![Env_Var](https://raw.githubusercontent.com/Bayurzx/Bunnyshell-Article-Getting_Started/article/images/env_var_2.jpg)

-Setup Component Variables
+> Setup Component Variables
 ![Comp_Var](https://raw.githubusercontent.com/Bayurzx/Bunnyshell-Article-Getting_Started/article/images/comp_var_.jpg)

-- When you define your environment variables in your YAML file, they will most likely appear in the component variables or environment variables section, depending on the context.
+- When you define your variables in your YAML file, they will most likely appear in the component variables or environment variables section, depending on the context.
-- You should define your secrets from the UI and click on the secret well because it's a secret and it shouldn't be exposed in the YAML file.
+- You should define your secrets from the UI and click on the secret toggle because it's a secret and it shouldn't be exposed in the YAML file.

 ---